Symptoms like abdominal pain, weight loss or fever could signal something more serious.

 Rapid hair loss

 On average, people lose 50 to 100 hairs a day, but if your child is losing hair faster than it’s being replaced, there could be something else going on.
-Rapid hair loss could be related to genetics or even conditions like a high fever or ring worm, but there are other reasons your child could be experiencing hair loss, too:
+Rapid hair loss could be related to genetics or even conditions like a high fever or a ringworm infection, but there are other reasons your child could be experiencing hair loss, too:

 - Trauma to the scalp such as tight braids or pony tails